ajayadarsh/food-image-segmentation/README.md

----
-title: "Multi-Class Food Image Segmentation using CNNs and Transformers"
+# "Multi-Class Food Image Segmentation using CNNs and Transformers"
-author: "Ajay Adarsh Sivakumar"
-date: "17/02/2026"

 ---